 Investigators are now developing and testing new second-generation RET inhibitors that are able to inhibit these RET resistant mutations in cancer cells, overcoming resistance.
 Examples of these new targeted cancer therapies and clinical trials are:

 The RET Inhibitor vepafestinib (TAS0953/HM06) developed by Helsinn Healthcare is a RET-specific inhibitor that is effective against RET solvent front (G810) mutations.
 A recent study led by Dr. Romel Somwar (MSKCC) showed great efficacy of vepafestinib in RET preclinical models, including RET cancer cell and mouse models bearing RET drug resistance mutations and superior pharmacokinetic properties in the brain (8).
 The brain is a common site of relapse for patients with RET NSCLC treated with targeted therapies.
-The phase I clinical trial is ongoing (NCT04683250).
+The phase I clinical trial is ongoing in Japan (NCT04683250).
+The latest results were preseted at WCLC 2025.
+Vepafestinib was generally well tolerated and showed promising early activity in both untreated and RET inhibitor–resistant patients, supporting further study (more info here).
+Global development of vepafestinib is expected in the near future.

 2. RET-Independent Mechanisms of Drug Resistance